 To illustrate why Congress must pass the Employment Non Discrimination Act (ENDA), a federal law that would ban discrimination against lesbian, gay, bisexual, and transgender people in the workplace, we will be posting the firsthand accounts of people from across the nation who have been fired, refused a job, or harassed in the workplace because of their sexual orientation or gender identity.
 This summer the ACLU put out a call for stories, and these are just a fraction of stories we received.

-If you want to learn more about the ACLU's work to support ENDA, check out the letter the ACLU sent to the House Education and Labor Committee.
+To learn more about the ACLU’s work to support ENDA, check out the letter the ACLU sent to the House Education and Labor Committee.
 And please urge your Representative and Senators to support the bill.